 ¶ EDITION SPECIFICATIONS:

 Format: 5.25 x 8.5 inches.
 208 pages.
 German Binding.
-Velvet Matte (Scuff Free) finish, and Bronze Foil Stamp on cover and backcover.
-Thoroughly illustrated throughout by Chris Undirheimar (Blood & Fire Ritual Art), Ornamental page (1) in full color printed on glossy paper, Fine typography, printed on Rolland Opaque Natural 160M quality paper.
+Velvet Matte (Scuff Free) finish on cover and backcover.
+B&W Interior.
+Thoroughly illustrated throughout by Blood & Fire Ritual Art, Fine typography, printed on Rolland Opaque Natural 160M quality paper.

 The Hanged God:

 by Shani Oates

 Studies of the Sagas invariably focus upon the events conveyed in Havamal as either a supernatural occurrence, a construct devoid of historical facts, or, as an historical piece separated from magical elements. Óðinn’s association with the gallows is well attested, equally so, his mastery of the runes.
 However, so much is taken for granted, and repeated as if written in stone.
 The Viking World and its peoples and their beliefs have been grossly underestimated and misrepresented.
 This is partially due to media hype and partially due to lazy scholarship.
 Largely, it is due to blinkered analysis that fails to apply lateral inclusions.
 Academia isolates subject matter, dissects it and presents dry reports on its findings.
 It does not consider context and ignores anomalies.

 For example, it is commonly said that the Sagas offer only the briefest glimpse into their world, and that there are so many (impossible) gaps within them, a composite perspective eludes us.
 But this is not true.
 There is a wealth of knowledge and information ‘hidden in plain sight.’
 Recognising this takes more than a trained eye, it requires a unique understanding that comes only from living those traditions and customs in a truly holistic way.
 In this way, insight and experience en-flesh and explain the literature and artefacts available to us.